Have you ever been to St. Johns, Canada!? Take a dive into my first two months studying high school in beautiful Canada.

 Schools in the NLESD have an impressive collection of accomplishments.
 Each year, only 315 Canadian students are chosen to attend the exclusive Forum for Young Canadians to develop knowledge about the country’s systems of government, leadership, and citizenship; in 2018, 9 of those 315 were NLESD students.

-Situated as a little island in the North Atlantic Ocean, Newfoundland is located in the easterly most point of North America and has a population of 109,000 people.
-The region is known for its humble culture, warm people, thousands of kilometers of coastline, humpback whales, icebergs and the most delicious wild Bakeapples in all of Canada!
-International students enjoy the breathtaking clean air, crisp snowfall and the warmth of the summer sun.
+A little island in the North Atlantic Ocean, Newfoundland is located in the easterly most point of North America and has a population of 109,000 people.
+The region is known for its humble culture, warm people, thousands of kilometers of coastline, humpback whales, icebergs and the most delicious wild Bakeapples in all of Canada.
+Families of Newfoundland are some of the warmest welcoming people in the world!
+Host families families live close to the students’ school and students are picked up by school bus.
+All international students can take part in fun monthly activities – some examples may include orientation and camping, professional art classes, photography sessions, zip lining, outdoor skating and tobogganing, skiing in February, Montreal trips, whale watching in June, bonfires on the beach.

 Educatius Canada School Profile: Newfoundland and Labrador English School Profile PDF